BDC Hamburger Icon

 Solution: The best way to keep your current subscribers is by sending relevant emails to the right audience.
 Try these tips to keep subscribers engaged:

-• Segment your email list.
-Use email segmentation to segment your list by customer type and address the unique pain points of various buyer personas.
-For example, you might have one list of customers enrolled in your customer loyalty program, another for occasional buyers, and another for prospects.
-Or, segment subscribers based on the products they buy or the amount they spend.
+• Segment your email list: Use email segmentation to segment your list by customer type and address the unique pain points of various customer personas.
+For example, you might have one list of customers enrolled in your customer loyalty program, another for occasional buyers and another for prospects.
+Segment subscribers based on the products they buy or the amount they spend.

-• Target emails to various segments.
-After organizing subscribers into segmented lists, send each list emails that specifically address their needs and desires.
+• Target emails to various segments: After organizing subscribers into market segment lists, send each list emails that specifically address their needs and desires.
 You might send an email to a prospect with a one-time discount to lure them into buying, whereas an established customer might get an email inviting them to an in-store event.

-• Evaluate your content.
-Most of the content you send should be informational (“we are opening a new location” or “spring fashions have arrived”) and social (“happy birthday,” “happy holidays”), while some should be promotional, with and without discounts.
+• Evaluate your content: Most of the content you send should be informational (“We are opening a new location” or “Spring fashions have arrived”) and social (“Happy birthday” or “Happy holidays”) while some should be promotional, with and without discounts.
 If you overwhelm subscribers with hard-sell emails, they are sure to unsubscribe in record numbers.

 5. Low click-through rates can sink your campaign.